ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 ### Project Overview
 ---
 This data analysis project aims to investigate the factors that influence whether a customer purchases a bike or not.
-The dataset includes information about customer characteristics, marketing interactions and purchase decisions.
+The dataset includes information about customer characterists and purchase decisions.

 ### **ASK**
 ---